 Heading for the mound for some heated games in your summer league?
-Prevent dehydration and heat illness during those long, hot hours with this 411 from Jeff Zachwieja, principal scientist for the Gatorade Sports Science Institute (GSSI).
+During those long, hot hours with this 411 from Jeff Zachwieja, principal scientist for the Gatorade Sports Science Institute (GSSI), Prevent dehydration and heat illness.

 “The body just begins to shut down because it’s way too hot, and it just cannot function properly,” says Zachwieja.

 Regardless of the weather, but always in warmer climates, it’s important to stay hydrated throughout the day.

 Some individuals won’t feel thirsty until they’re already dehydrated or too busy to drink enough.

 Consider the benefits of a sports performance drink like Gatorade:

 “You’re only addressing part of the problem of dehydration when you’re consuming water alone,” Zachwieja says.
 “Sweat is more than just water.
 It’s also sodium, potassium, a little bit of calcium, and magnesium.”

 Electrolytes, especially sodium, ensure that fluid is well distributed throughout the body.

 “About 60 percent of our entire body weight is made up of fluid,” he explains.
 “It’s important to keep it at about that level.”

 Weigh yourself before and after practices and games—the difference in body weight pre and post-equates to the amount of fluid you need to drink.